36 Yard Zero Target Explained [+Test Results]

 36 yard zero laser range finder

 The 36 yard zero is considered the best combat zero for fighting rifles.
-This is because at this distance, all hits will land within the point of aim on a BC zone size target, making it the optimal zero for the 5.56 battlefield.
+This is because at this distance, all hits will land within the point of aim on a BC zone size target.

-This means that shooters do not need to memorize holdover and can expect their rounds to hit within a specific size target, as seen in our collected results.
+This means that shooters do not need to memorize holdover and can expect their rounds to hit within a human size target, as seen in our collected results.

 3 Reasons To Use A 36 Yard Zero